guitarvydas/bred/doc/messagesynonym.md

 The first string `‛⟪«p» «d» «s» «m»⟫’` says to find - recursively - all runs of text that
 1. begin with a "message" bracket `⟪`
 2. have four items separated by single spaces, called *p*, *d*, *s*, and *m* respectively
-3. end with a "message end" brack `⟫`
+3. end with a "message end" bracket `⟫`

-Each sub-match is scurried away into its corresponding match variable called *p*, *d*, *s*, and *m* respectively and made available in the fabrication specification.
+Each sub-match is scurried away into its corresponding match variable, called *p*, *d*, *s*, and *m* respectively, and made available in the fabrication specification.

 The second string `‛⟨Message «p» «d» «s» «m»⟩’` specifies that the newly-fabricated string is to be composed of:
 1. a Declarative Type bracket `⟨`